MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/enhanced-quick-start.md

 ### Install NewtonSoft.Json

-1. Right-click the `JObject` with the red squiggly lines under it and choose `Quick Actions and Refactorings...`
+1. Right-click the `JObject` with the red squiggly lines under it and choose **Quick Actions and Refactorings...**.
 1. Select **Install package 'Newtonsoft.Json'** > **Find and install latest version**.

 ## Run the program